elebail202/Function_Documentation/documentation.md

 ### Dependencies ?

-`'Dependencies` with a specific function :
+`'Dependencies` with specific functions :

 - structure_loop.m
+- main_flat.m
+- coordinates.m
+- runflat.m

 And it `uses data` such as :